Uganda Money Information and Tips for Tourists – Travelers

 Forex Bureaus are readily available in the downtown area of Kampala:

 The ones at the Grand Imperial Hotel gives you the best rates in town.
 Late at night, you can also go into Kampala Casino and they will give you a good rate since they will think that you are gambling it away.
 Look into the daily newspapers for today’s rate.
 Avoid the Forex Bureau in Kabalagala, they will consistently give you one of the lowest rates around (personal experience) and they also give you the hardest time with the slightest imperfection on a bill.
 In other words – check around for best rates.

 Banks in Uganda:

 You can always exchange money at a Bank and it might take a bit longer but in most cases you get a reasonable rate.
 You can use your credit card to get cash at banks, it may take a bit of time and there are fees.

-You can also change your traveller cheques there however contrary to suggestions from American Express Traveller Cheques you will need proof of purchase and passport to prove ownership of cheques you want cashed – you will also receive a lower rate than cash.
+You can also change your traveller cheques there however contrary to suggestions from American Express Traveller Cheques you will need proof of buy and passport to prove ownership of cheques you want cashed – you will also receive a lower rate than cash.

 If you have a visa debit card it is easy to get the best rate from your country’s currency converted into Shillings.
-The limit is 500,000 shillings per day with them- reality is that you can put your card in again and take out more- normally up to daily limit your bank allows at home.
+The limit is 500,000 shillings per day (that is changng with some) with them- reality is that you can put your card in again and take out more- normally up to daily limit your bank allows at home.
 You can also use a visa credit card if you have a pin number…alert your bank that you will be doing withdrawals in Uganda otherwise you will not get any money out of the machine here in Uganda.
 Use a Visa ATM card, not having a Visa ATM will cause you some grief.